notification-service/naas-api-client-ruby/README.md

 By using _named routes_ (`rel`) we reduce the risk that URIs change with the API Service.
 We only ever need to know the `rel` and the underlying API Service will manage what that points to.

+## Logging
+As the client may be used in different contexts, this permits us to use our customized `Logger` and log to different contexts (`Rails.logger`, `STDOUT`, etc).
+There are several logs that can be specified:

+* `request_logger`: This will log all of the raw HTTP requests.
+The underlying HTTP dependency uses `Faraday` and these are the logs that our output from these requests.
+* `logger`: This is where all activity is logged within the `gem` itself
+* `cache_logger`: When enabled and supported, this is where caching would log the _hits_ and _misses_.

+You may choose to point them all to the same log or have separate logs.
+The goal is to keep the separation of logging concerns.

 ## Contributing